Kadantte/whatanime-discord/README.md

 Run `npm install`

-Fill in the required tokens in `config.js`
+Fill in the required discord token in `config.js`

 Then run `npm start`